Tremolo333/ASU-simpy/README.md

 4) Bring the code to PEP8 standarts, check if it can be simplified.

-5) Produce an exceptional lab report no less than 900 words (<1000), use ChatGPT to help.
+5) Produce an exceptional lab report no less than 900 words (<1000)

       Lab report link: https://docs.google.com/document/d/1u7SbKhrViICDEj4Ie1E0ig8s308FIrtA9Nh5W-4v-yQ/edit?usp=sharing